Reotipur, Uttar Pradesh: Caste and Community Structure

+Housing and Living Conditions

+Most residents of Reotipur live in pukka (permanent) houses, with only a few huts present in the village.
+The village is well-equipped with basic amenities, including access to clean water, electricity, and sanitation facilities.

+Migration

+Migration from Reotipur is common, primarily driven by the pursuit of employment opportunities and educational advancement.
+Many residents move to urban areas or other regions in search of better prospects.

 Administration

 The Gram Panchayat administrates Reotipur village through Pradhan, who is an elected representative of the village.
 Reotipur is the largest part of Gram Panchayat of the Ghazipur district.
 The town was listed under Ambedkar Gram Yojna by the former Chief Minister of Uttar Pradesh, Mayawati and as a result, it is granted special privileges for its development program.
 Extensive construction and maintenance work had been undertaken with the revamping of old roads with concrete ones and many new routes.

-Transport and Agriculture
+Transport and agriculture

 Reotipur is well linked to other parts of the district through both public and private transport.
 The nearest railway stations are Dildarnagar, Bhadaura, and Ghazipur (13 km).
 The closest airport is Varanasi Airport, located 86.7 km west from the center of Reotipur.
 In terms of agriculture, Reotipur village is advantageously positioned because it is located on the banks of the Ganges river and a local river named Iqnaiya.
 The total area of the village is 4576 acre, out of which about 4200 acre are crop-producing areas.
 All kinds of crops which grow in Uttar Pradesh and Buxar of Bihar are grown in the village.
 There are various kinds of modern machinery present in the village.
 The village has more than 80 tractors, 20 combine harvesters, and 8 balers for harvesting the crops.
 The village has solar tube wells for a more reliable electricity supply.
 The village has several shops.
 The water level of the village is not more than 100 ft.